philips-labs/kong-on-hsdp/README.md

 $ cf ssh -L1337:localhost:1337 konga
 ```

 Once logged in you can navigate to [http://localhost:1337](http://localhost:1337) in your browser.
 Go to the `CONNECTIONS` section and add a new connection using the value of `kong_api_internal_endpoint` where it asks for the `Kong Admin URL`.
-Once enter you should
-see the Konga dashboard:
+If the output variables have scrolled off your screen you can always retrieve them again by running `terraform outputs`.
+Once enter you should see the Konga dashboard:

 ![konga](resources/konga.png)